 Helmets for airborne sports.

 We have noticed that around Thailand and Asia generally people use all kinds of helmets to protect probably the most important part of the body.
-We have seen some helmets that are appropriate and we some that are not.
+We some helmets that are appropriate and we some that are not.
 One way to ensure that your helmet is suitable for paragliding and offers you adequate protection is by ensuring you purchase a helmet that has been tested and approved using the EN 966 standard.
 Below is a summary of what the helmet design has to go through before it can pass the EN 966 standard.

 Shock Absorption